agn453/RSTS-E/README.md

 the FIT program.
 They were instead wrapping to an earlier date.

 Part of the RT-11 Y2K updates to RT-11 V5.7 included
-using additional bits in the time-of-day word to store dates beyond 2003.
+using additional bits in the RT-11 date word to store dates beyond 2003.
 I've included the SPD [here](https://github.com/agn453/RSTS-E/blob/master/docs/AA-5286M-TC-RT-11-V5.7_System_Release_Notes_Oct1998.pdf) for reference (see Appendix E).